jsvobo/DetSeg/README.md

     /utils
-        utils.py - general utility functions. work with bboxes and masks jupyter_utils.py - code snippets used for data visualisation in plt.
+        utils.py - general utility functions. work with bboxes and masks jupyter_utils.py - code snippets used for data visualisation in plt. saving_utils.py - code for saving the results of pipeline into a specififed location

     /testing
         cuda_test.py - testing cuda availability and where CUDA_HOME is set to